kamleshiitb/Implementation-of-a-genetic-algorithm-for-initializing-the-weights-of-a-Multilayer-Perceptron-Networ/README.md

 5. Mutation
 his step is called ‘mutation’.
 Mutation is the process of altering the value of gene i.e to replace the value 1 with 0 and vice-versa.
 For example, if offspring chromosome is [1,0,0,1], after mutation it becomes [1,1,0,1].
 Here, 2nd value of the offspring chromosome is decided to get mutated.
 It has got changed to 1 from 0.

+# Data collection and Training the model
+We have used MNIST Dataset in our project to train the Multilayer perceptron network.The MNIST database (Modified National Institute of Standards and Technology database) is a large database of handwritten digits that is commonly used for training various image processing systems.
+The database is also widely used for training and testing in the field of machine learning.
+It was created by "re-mixing" the samples from NIST's original datasets.
+The creators felt that since NIST's training dataset was taken from American Census Bureau employees, while the testing dataset was taken from American high school students, it was not well-suited for machine learning experiments.
+Furthermore, the black and white images from NIST were normalized to fit into a 28x28 pixel bounding box and anti-aliased, which introduced grayscale levels.

 # Advantages and Disadvantages:
 # Advantages: